wp-plugins/bitcoin-ticker-widget/readme.txt

 [youtube http://www.youtube.com/watch?v=_falv24VCcw]

-The new and improved ticker!!!
+The all new and improved ticker!!!
 Faster, more accurate and displays information from 5 different exchanges, Bitcoin and Litecoin.
 Add this amazing widget to your Wordpress site today.

 * View 5 different Bitcoin exchanges – MtGox, BTCe, BTC-China, BitStamp and Bitcoin Average.
 * Choose between Bitcoin and Litecoin prices.